 rating – 10 / literary fiction

-Where the book Autumn, the first in the series, dealt with Brexit, Summer mentions Trump a few times but sticks pretty much to the English side of the troubles.
-Autumn was in large part the story of Daniel, a very old man in a nursing home in Norfolk who has qutie a story to tell here in Summer as well And we have Art and Charlotte who were featured in Winter continuing their story as well.
+The first novel in the series, Autumn, is in large part the story of Daniel, a very old man in a nursing home in Norfolk who has qutie a story to tell in Summer, too.
+And we have Art and Charlotte who were featured in Winter continuing their story as well.
 But the main characters here are Robert, a precocious 13-year old, his cheeky 17-year old sister Sasha and their mother, Grace.
+It all gets tangled up with movies and technology and a memento from the past.

 That’s enough – It might be best to start with Autumn and read them in order from there but I don’t think it’s absolutely necessary.